luminaxster/2024-study-a/Tool-CP-tutorial.md

 To locate a CodePen JavaScript's editor file for setting breakpoints, follow these steps.

+0. In your JS code, tyep the keyword `debugger`.

+If you are familiar with the debugger and breakpoints, you can skip the next section.

 1. **The Source Code Tab**:
    - In Chrome/Edge: Click on the "Sources" tab.
    - In Firefox: Select the "Debugger" tab.